-- Behavior that interferes with learning, including disrespect and failure to follow reasonable directions - Damaging school property or the property of others - Damaging or setting off a fire alarm (except in cases of fire on school premises). - Dishonesty - Distribution, use, access, upload, or download of vulgar, obscene, or threatening materials and/or graphics - Fighting and/or play fighting - Leaving a class or the school without permission - Physical contact that is inappropriate. - Possessing or using tobacco or any smoking paraphernalia. - Possessing, using, selling, buying, giving away, bartering or exchanging any alcoholic beverage or illegal drug - The misuse of technology (refer to Empower Student Internet Agreement). - The sale, give-away, barter, exchange or distribution of any food, non-prescription or prescription drugs, materials, substances, toys, or other personal belongings without the consent of the principal or the principal's designee.
+- Behavior that interferes with learning, including disrespect and failure to follow reasonable directions - Damaging school property or the property of others - Damaging or setting off a fire alarm (except in cases of fire on school premises). - Dishonesty - Distribution, use, access, upload, or download of vulgar, obscene, or threatening materials and/or graphics - Fighting and/or play fighting

-- Theft - Littering
+- Leaving a class or the school without permission - Physical contact that is inappropriate - Possessing or using tobacco or any smoking paraphernalia - Possessing, using, selling, buying, giving away, bartering or exchanging any alcoholic beverage or illegal drug - The misuse of technology (refer to Empower Student Internet Agreement). - The sale, give-away, barter, exchange or distribution of any food, non-prescription or prescription drugs, materials, substances, toys, or other personal belongings without the consent of the Executive Director or the Executive Director's designee. - Theft - Littering - Using inappropriate language, whether written or spoken - Verbally or physically abusing teachers, administrators, students, or any other person, including but not limited to, acts of sexual harassment, threats, or intimidation - Bus misconduct [for field trips/school sponsored trips]